 Dean Acheson Legal Stage Program: European Court of Justice Clerkships

 The Dean Acheson Legal Stage Program at the Court of Justice of the European Communities (European Court of Justice), organized through the U.S. Embassy in Luxembourg, offers stage (traineeship/internship) opportunities at the Court of Justice and the General Court to a limited number of students from select U.S. law schools.
 Students are nominated to the Court by their law schools, and the Court makes the final selection decision.
 Michigan Law students and alumni are eligible to apply for these stage opportunities, which last no more than three months and enable them to work in the chambers of a judge or advocate general of the European Court of Justice in Luxembourg.
 The work environment is collegial, as clerks of all chambers spend a good deal of time together within and outside the Court of Justice.
 Seven Michigan Law graduates have been selected as stagiaires at the European Court of Justice between 2006 and 2013.
+The 2013 stagiaire's report of her experience at the Court may be found here.

 AVAILABLE STAGE PERIODS AT THE EUROPEAN COURT of justice